Spanish Dessert Wine: A Sweet Journey for Your Palate

 Rodriguez is a massive proponent of Pedro Ximenez, yet he felt that other grapes and wine styles might excite new audiences and encourage a rediscovery of Spain’s sweet wine heritage.
 So he decided to revive the fortunes of Malaga Moscatel (Muscat), a grape that is grown all over the world.
 Muscat has been grown for centuries – genetic mutation has ensured that over 200 varieties belong to the Muscat family.
 Malaga’s version is grown to perfection by Rodriguez, revived as a fresh, fragrant, and delicate wine that, crucially for younger consumers, is never cloying or sickly.
 Next, we implore you to try Molina Real, as it is everything a modern-style sweet wine should be: fresh and aromatic but imbued with orange nectar, tangerine, and honeysuckle fruit.

 In other ways, though, Andalucia fiercely resists any concessions to modernity and new ideas.
 Montilla-Moriles continues to make a gloriously intransigent product: a dark, sweet, unctuous, and velvety sweet wine – Pedro Ximenez is unsurprisingly the mainstay of local production.
-Situated just south of Cordoba, Montilla-Moriles’ signature grape is also shipped to Jerez for making sweet wine there.
+Situated just south of Cordoba, Montilla-Moriles’ signature grape is also shipped to Jerez to make sweet wine there.
 The region’s hot, arid climate results in naturally high alcohol and, indeed, sugar levels, which have historically allowed it to be shipped without fortification.
 At its best, sweet Montilla-Moriles is exquisite and unique – the scent of black olives, dark chocolate, and marzipan have found more than a few fans in Spain and abroad.
 Sweet sherry wines made from Pedro Ximenez are no less outstanding, as are the sweeter Oloroso and Amontillado styles, made by blending the sherries with sweetening wines.

 Ultimately, the traditionalists and the new guard have reinvigorated interest in Spanish dessert wine.
 But while Andalucia does not have a monopoly on the sweeter side of viticulture, it remains Spain’s most important source of dessert wines.
 However, some regions and winemakers are starting to catch up, buoyed by a resurgence of interest in the category.